google/adiantum/README.md

 Adiantum uses a fast hash (NH + Poly1305) and a fast stream cipher (XChaCha12) to build a construction which encrypts an entire sector at a time.
-On an ARM Cortex-A7 processor, Adiantum decrypts 4096-byte messages at 11 cycles per byte, over five times faster than AES-256-XTS.
+On an ARM Cortex-A7 processor, Adiantum decrypts 4096-byte messages at 10.6 cycles per byte, over five times faster than AES-256-XTS.
 It is a "super pseudorandom permutation" over the whole sector, which means that any change to the plaintext of the sector results in an unrecognizably different ciphertext sector and vice versa.

-Adiantum is published as [ePrint report 2018/720](https://eprint.iacr.org/2018/720).
+Adiantum appears in
+[IACR Transactions on Symmetric Cryptology, Volume 2018, Issue 4](https://tosc.iacr.org/index.php/ToSC/article/view/7360).
 We also document HPolyC, our first such proposal, which is slower on large messages but simpler and more key agile for small messages.